decker-edu/decker/users-guide/decker-users-guide.md

 Decker uses [Shake](https://shakebuild.com) as it's underlying build and dependency tracking system.

+## `> decker search-index`

+Builds an inverted index over all Markdown source files and stores it in JSON in `public/index.json`.
+The index can be used to implement incremental live-search over all slides inside a Decker project.

+This may well be a little time consuming, so it ist best called only right before `decker publish`.

+## `> decker pdf`

+Compiles PDF documents for all HTML decks.
+It starts a headless Chrome browser and uses it's printing capabilities to do that.

+This may well be a little time consuming, so it ist best called only right before `decker publish`.

 ## `> decker unused`{.sh} (Currently not working)

 Prints a list of unused files in the project.